Facebook is one of the most popular places to promote your products online.

 -If you want to include the parent feed for variable products, then you can enable the option.

--Few merchants such as Google Shopping or Facebook doesn’t require you to submit parent products, however, there are many other merchants such as eBay MIP, that requires you to submit product products in the feed.
+-Few merchants such as Google Shopping or Facebook don’t require you to submit parent products, however, there are many other merchants such as eBay MIP, that require you to submit product products in the feed.

 -If you want to only include simple products to the feed and no variable products, then keep its value as “No“.